 Your intention to leave and when you intend to do so.
 Thank them for the opportunity and anyone who has been particularly supportive during your time with the business.

 Plus, you’re leaving so what difference does it really make to you if the team or people you are working with aren’t pulling their weight?

 It’s good that you care but unless they have a culture where that kind of feedback is listened to and acted upon, you’re really wasting your time.
 And you’re souring any future relationship you may have with the business in the process.

-The only occasion – we would argue – you should say anything is if you’re aware of activity that breaks the law or is putting lives at risk.
+The only occasion – we would argue – you should say anything is if you’re aware of an activity that breaks the law or is putting lives at risk.
 Although this is better done in person, rather than in a letter.

-Don’t forget, in most cases you’ll need a reference so it’s far better to exit the business as the model employee.
+Don’t forget, in most cases, you’ll need a reference so it’s far better to exit the business as the model employee.
 Even if that means letting go of your worst unresolved frustrations.